Qk-Ahmadzai/AsanGPT-Frontend/README.md

-# Writing a README.md file without the whole code but including the necessary information

 # AsanGPT Interface

 This project is a simple chat interface for interacting with the AsanGPT API.
 The interface allows users to input text, send it to the API, and receive a response.
 The chat messages are displayed with a typing effect, and code snippets within the messages are syntax-highlighted.